Links to purchase a student license to the Adobe Creative Cloud suite or Adobe Express can be found here.

 Shared device licenses are available to IT administrators for installation on shared computers (e.g., computers in a student lab).
 Please submit an inquiry to the Software at Yale team for additional information.

 For shared computers, such as those used in labs and classrooms, Adobe provides the Shared Device Licensing scheme; this is currently in use on a number of shared computers around the Yale campus.
 Computers that currently use Shared Device Licensing can continue to do so.
-Any lab/classroom/etc. administrators who want to use Shared Device Licensing on their shared devices should reach out to ITS to request access to installers that use this licensing.
+Any lab/classroom/etc. Administrators who want to use Shared Device Licensing on their shared devices should reach out to ITS to request access to installers that use this licensing.
 Please note that Shared Device Licensing should not be used on single-user computers.
 Users will still need to log in with their own account when using a shared device to sync any saved work to their account.

 Shared Device Licensing has a different and somewhat more limited user experience compared to Adobe's standard Named User Licensing.
 For more details, please see the Shared Device Licensing: Overview and User Experience article.